Chapter 4:

 “Actually, I’m not a Westerner at all.
 I’m from Ustasia,” I explained.

 “They’re all practically Westerners,” the girls echoed in unison.
 Great, they found the one thing they all agree on, and it’s at my expense.
-A dark look then overtook Nika’s face.
+Out of nowhere, a dark look overtook Nika’s face.

 “I can’t believe you’d do something like that.
 I should throttle you right now!”
-Nika shouted at Melissa.
-She must have remembered her previous anger at the spunky brunette.
+Nika sputtered at Melissa.

-“You’d have to catch me first,” Melissa said in a sing-song voice before sprinting back towards the marketplace.
-Nika gave out a battle cry before pursuing her.
-The two engaged in a game of cat-and-mouse like in a cartoon.
-Melissa jumped and ducked over food stands with impressive athleticism, always dodging Nika’s grasp at the last second.
+“You’d have to catch me first,” Melissa said in a sing-song voice, before sprinting back towards the marketplace.
+Nika let out a battle cry before pursuing her.
+The two engaged in a cartoonish game of cat-and-mouse.
+Melissa jumped and ducked over food stands with impressive athleticism, each time dodging Nika’s grasp at the last second.
 This continued for much longer than it should have.
-Simply watching that chaos made me exhausted, so I turned back to the other two girls beside me.
+Simply watching that chaos made me exhausted, so I turned back to the other two.

 The blond-haired girl approached me.
-I extended my hand out like last time.
+I extended my hand like I did earlier.
 Thankfully, she did a normal Miklagardian blessing instead of assaulting me.

 “Tatiana Phanariotes.
-It’s a pleasure to be acquainted, John.
+It’s a pleasure to make your acquaintance, John.
 I hope Melissa didn’t hurt you too badly.
 Please forgive her.
 She meant no real harm.”

 “Well, sure.
 If you’re asking me like that, I can’t really refuse,” I replied.